 The tasks are implemented in cooperation with the line ministries and non-governmental organizations.
-Training on gender equality and elimination of gender-based violence in the Latvian Defence and Home affairs sector will involve cooperation with Canada and the Nordic countries.
+Training on gender equality and elimination of gender-based violence in the Latvian Defence and Home affairs sector will involve international cooperation.

-The principles of UNSCR 1325 are enshrined in the Constitution of the Republic of Latvia which requires all persons within Latvia to be equal before the law and the courts and human rights shall be implemented without any discrimination.
+The principles of UNSCR 1325 are enshrined in the Constitution of the Republic of Latvia which requires all persons within Latvia to be equal before the law and the courts, human rights shall be implemented without any discrimination.
 This also refers to gender equality.
-The Constitution of the Republic of Latvia provides equal rights for both - men and women- to participate in the activities covered by this Resolution.
+The Constitution of the Republic of Latvia provides equal rights for both - men and women - to participate in the activities covered by this Resolution.